 - Residential — For patients who need 24-hour support but no longer need the intensity of medical support provided in Inpatient Care

 - Partial Hospitalization — For patients stable enough to spend days with us and return home at night to practice skills necessary to remain healthy and achieve lasting recovery; Partial Hospitalization has a similar intensity and structure to our Residential program, with additional opportunities to practice recovery outside of the controlled treatment environment during evenings at home, or in peer-supported or staff-supported apartment communities

 - Intensive Outpatient and Outpatient – Intensive Outpatient therapeutic care takes place three to five days a week for three to four hours at a time; Outpatient care is typically one or two hour-long, individualized appointments weekly or every other week

-- Aftercare – Following treatment, we will ensure a seamless transition from your ERC care team to your home-based treatment team; our Alumni Team will check in with you regularly once treatment ends
+- Aftercare – Following treatment, we will ensure a seamless transition from your ERC or Pathlight care team to your home-based treatment team; our Alumni Team will check in with you regularly once treatment ends

 You may wonder how long you will need care for, and how long you will be at each level of treatment.
 The truth is that you may be at a specific level of care for a few days or for several weeks.
 But, we will never recommend a level of care that you do not need.

 Our goal is to prepare you for success at each level of care so that you may achieve a sustainable, long-lasting recovery.

 As your first day of treatment approaches, it is normal to feel anxious, or even ambivalent.
 We want you to keep in the forefront of your mind that a full recovery from eating disorders and mood and anxiety disorders is possible and achievable.

 We will work together to find the best direction for you — a direction that will help you recover the life you deserve.
 When you are ready to get started with care, please give us a call.